559 attributed reviews in the last 3 years

 Create a good data model, hiding all the tables and columns that a user wouldn't want to see, and also create a measure giving the total quantity sold for the purchases table (call this Total Quantity).
 Your model should now look something like this:

-Now deploy your cube to the production server on your computer (which may be remarkably similar to the workspace server).
+Now deploy your model to the production server on your computer (which may be remarkably similar to the workspace server).
 Connect to this Analysis Services database in Management Studio, and browse your model:

 If you include the habitat, centre type, animal and total quantity measure in your "cube", this is what you should see.

 While still browsing your cube in Management Studio, choose to analyse it in Excel and create the final pivot table: